Sponsorships starting as low as $100 per article.

 The North Korea of Africa

 Though Ciham’s attempt to leave Eritrea was more from fear of retaliation for her father’s escape, many others have tried to escape the harsh sentence of conscription before coming of age.
-Human Rights Watch reported Abuse in [Eritrean] national service is rampant and is the principal reason why thousands flee the country annually[…] Service lasts over a decade although the proclamation establishing national service limits conscription to 18 months[…]” Conscripts are subjected to 72-hour work weeks, severe arbitrary punishment, rape by commanders if female, and grossly inadequate food rations.
+Human Rights Watch reported, “Abuse in [Eritrean] national service is rampant and is the principal reason why thousands flee the country annually[…] Service lasts over a decade, although the proclamation establishing national service limits conscription to 18 months[…]” Conscripts are subjected to 72-hour workweeks, severe, arbitrary punishment, rape by commanders if female, and grossly inadequate food rations.
 A UN Commission of Inquiry in 2016 described this system as enslavement.

-[CNN] Eritrea is the most censored country in the world often labeled as the North Korea of Africa, has never had a national election; free press does not exist and citizens are not allowed to leave without an exit visa granted by the government.
-Felix Horne, senior Africa researcher at Human Rights Watch, said in a statement …By holding Ciham Ali incommunicado from the age of 15, the government has effectively disappeared her.
+[CNN] Eritrea is the most censored country in the world, often labeled as the North Korea of Africa, has never had a national election; free press does not exist, and citizens are not allowed to leave without an exit visa granted by the government.
+Felix Horne, a senior Africa researcher at Human Rights Watch, said in a statement, “[…] By holding Ciham Ali incommunicado from the age of 15, the government has effectively disappeared her.

-In a statement provided to Cihams uncle, Saleh Younis, her parents describe their memories of their daughter.
-She was so caring and compassionate[…] Her dream was to be a world-renowned designer.
-They wrote she loved reggae music and was a great swimmer who loved to paint and spoke fluent English and Italian.
-Younis told CNN Every time we have tried to find out where she is, the consistent message is: her case is being personally handled by the President and nobody knows anything about it.
-She just disappeared.
-Ciham holds dual citizenship however no information has been provided to U.S. officials on her whereabouts or her condition.
+In a statement provided to Ciham’s uncle, Saleh Younis, her parents describe their daughter’s memories, “She was so caring and compassionate[…] Her dream was to be a world-renowned designer.”
+They wrote, “She loved reggae music and was a great swimmer who loved to paint and spoke fluent English and Italian.”
+Younis told CNN, “Every time we have tried to find out where she is, the consistent message is: her case is being personally handled by the President, and nobody knows anything about it.
+She just disappeared.”
+Ciham holds dual citizenship; however, no information has been provided to U.S. officials on her whereabouts or condition.
 Eritrea does not acknowledge her U.S. citizenship.
 She remains in prison without being charged or tried for any crime.

 One Day Seyoum’s Campaign for Ciham’s Freedom

-This short documentary, produced by One Day Seyoum, called My Sister Ciham tells her story through the words of her loved ones and others fighting for her freedom, explaining what happened to her and what needs to be done to secure her release.
+This short documentary, produced by One Day Seyoum, called My Sister Ciham, tells her story through the words of her loved ones and others fighting for her freedom, explaining what happened to her and what needs to be done to secure her release.